d1b1/byebyelinkedin/README.md

 This is a simple ionic app, using firebase and github to manage github centric relationships.
-The simplest use case: *'At a conference, I want to link up with dev, and they are not on linkedIn.'*
+The simplest use case: *'At a conference, I want to link up with a developer, and they are not on linkedIn. so...'*

 Its still very beta.
 Use on your own risk.
 If there is enough utility then this will go to the app stores.
 Maybe.